Genivia/ugrep/README.md

   `y`, and `z`).
 Allowing empty matches requires **ugrep** option `-Y`.
   Patterns that start with `^` and end with `$` are permitted to match empty, e.g. `^\h*$`, by implicitly enabling `-Y`.
+- **ugrep** option `-D, --devices=ACTION` is `skip` by default, instead of `read`.
+This prevents unexpectedly hanging on named pipes in directories that are recursively searched, as may happen with GNU/BSD grep that `read` devices by default.
+- **ugrep** option `-d, --directories=ACTION` is `skip` by default, instead of `read`.
+By default, directories specified on the command line are searched, but not recursively deeper into subdirectories.
 - **ugrep** does not use a `.greprc` configuration file or a `GREP_OPTIONS` environment variable, because the behavior of **ugrep** must be portable and predictable on every system, without having to copy the configuration files